apache/druid/docs/querying/sql-functions.md

 ## HLL_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS

-Returns the distinct count estimate and error bounds from an HLL sketch.
-The `expr` argument must return an HLL sketch.
-The optional round `numStdDev` argument rounds the estimate if set to true, with a default of false.
+Returns the distinct count estimate and error bounds from a HLL sketch.
+To specify the number of standard deviations of the bounds use `numStdDev`.

 * **Syntax:** `HLL_SKETCH_ESTIMATE_WITH_ERROR_BOUNDS(expr, [numStdDev])`
 * **Function type:** Scalar, sketch